Wednesday, August 31, 2016

 Park Meadow.

 To get there: From Sisters OR take Elm St. south for 15 miles.
 This road is paved up until the last mile or so which is pretty rough.
+Update: The road had a major overhaul in 2023 and is a lot better.
 When you see a large meadow on your right this is part of the people campground.
 Rather than turning there, continue up the gravel road briefly and just after a horse crossing sign, take a right.
 This will take you into the day use area and then through to the horse camp.

 Three Creek Meadow Horse Camp entrance.